ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 ```

 ```
-Commits order in the master branch after the merge
+The order of commits in the master branch after the merge

 (1) -> (3) -> (2) -> (4)
 ```